syncopika/threejs-projects/airshow/readme.md

 One issue though with the current strategy and using the THREE.Group is that during a vertical loop the orientation of the axes change, which changes the direction of motion on key press.
 Definitely something to investigate further.

 2. takeoff and landing
-For takeoff, the speed of the plane is increased exponentially (e^x via Math.exp()), which lookS fine to me visually.
+For takeoff, the speed of the plane is increased exponentially (e<sup>x</sup> via Math.exp()), which looks fine to me visually.
 I also added a landing mode feature in which the plane descends at a constant speed while being parallel to the ground.

 3. jet engine exhaust/smoke
 Used the partykals.js library by RonenNess (https://github.com/RonenNess/partykals)